Búhos UNISON

 Búhos UNISON F.C., previously Búhos de Hermosillo is a Mexican football team that plays in Hermosillo in the state of Sonora.

 History

 In 2004, a group of investors (Prospero Barboza Ochoa, Martín Trujillo Camacho, Alfonso & Álvaro Santacruz Pujol, Gilberto Cota Munguía and Alberto Arellano Chávez) legally created Club de Fútbol Búhos de Hermosillo, AC, with the club starting in the Tercera División de México that same year.
 The club earned promotion to the Segunda División in 2007, where they remained until 2011, when Ballenas Galeana Morelos purchased their spot in the league and the Búhos dissolved.

 In 2021 the University of Sonora recovered the football team after a 10-year absence.
 The squad was registered in the Liga TDP, the league located at the fourth level of the Mexican professional football system.

+In June 2025, Búhos UNISON was absorbed by Soles de Sonora, so that club took UNISON place in the Liga TDP.

 Uniform

 Stadium

 When the team started they played at the stadium Miguel Castro Servín located in the campus of Universidad de Sonora.
 After Coyotes de Sonora, a team which played in the Primera División A, dissolved in 2006, the team took over at Estadio Héroe de Nacozari.
 In 2021 the team returned to stadium Miguel Castro Servín.